ChristopherRC/servercert/docs/BR.md

 A CA MAY take precautionary measures to prevent submission of non-actionable Certificate Problem Reports (e.g., input control validation on a form used to collect Certificate Problem Reports).

-Within twenty-four (24) hours after determining a Certificate Problem Report is actionable:
+Within 24 hours after determining a Certificate Problem Report is actionable:
 1. The CA SHALL provide a preliminary report on its findings to the entity who filed the Certificate Problem Report.
 2. The CA SHOULD provide a preliminary report on its findings to Subscriber(s).
 3. The CA SHALL work with the Subscriber and any entity reporting the actionable Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
 The period from the time the report was determined actionable to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
 The date selected by the CA SHOULD consider the following criteria and be recorded in writing: